-The highest accumulation of AGEs was observed in tissues with long-lived proteins such as in articular cartilage collagen (Takahashi et al 1994, Verzijl et al 2000).
-This phenomenon is proposed to be responsible for the modification of both biochemical and mechanical properties of the hyaline cartilage during aging (Verzijl et al 2003).
-In addition to articular cartilage (Takahashi et al 1994), higher accumulation of AGEs has also been detected in synovial tissue (Drinda et al 2002), serum, urine, and synovial fluid in patients with rheumatoid arthritis (RA) (Chen et al. 1999, Chen et al 1998, Miyata et al 1998, Takahashi et al 1997).
+The highest accumulation of AGEs was observed in tissues with long-lived proteins such as in articular cartilage collagen (Takahashi et al. 1994, Verzijl et al. 2000).
+This phenomenon is proposed to be responsible for the modification of both biochemical and mechanical properties of the hyaline cartilage during aging (Verzijl et al. 2003).
+In addition to articular cartilage (Takahashi et al. 1994), higher accumulation of AGEs has also been detected in synovial tissue (Drinda et al. 2002), serum, urine, and synovial fluid in patients with rheumatoid arthritis (RA) (Takahashi et al. 1997, Miyata et al. 1998, Chen et al. 1998, 1999).
 RA represents a chronic inflammatory autoimmune disease affecting joints as well as extraarticular tissues.
-Cartilage destruction and bone erosion, the main phenomena of RA pathology, are induced by hyperplastic synovium containing activated synovial fibroblasts and immune cells (Karouzakis et al 2006, Stanczyk et al 2006).
+Cartilage destruction and bone erosion, the main phenomena of RA pathology, are induced by hyperplastic synovium containing activated synovial fibroblasts and immune cells (Karouzakis et al. 2006, Stanczyk et al. 2006).
 These cells can trigger production of reactive oxygen species thereby increasing oxidative stress that is supposed to contribute to the pathogenesis of RA (Hitchon and El-Gabalawy 2004).
-It represents a vicious cycle contributing to higher levels of pentosidine in ioint tissues and body fluids in RA patients as mentioned above.
-Moreover, higher levels of pentosidine in body fluids in RA patients correlated significantly with inflammatory markers including C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), white blood cell count, and platelet count, as well as with activity of the disease, making pentosidine a potential novel RA biomarker (Chen et al 1999, Chen et al 1998, Miyata et al 1998, Takahashi et al 1997).
+It represents a vicious cycle contributing to higher levels of pentosidine in joint tissues and body fluids in RA patients as mentioned above.
+Moreover, higher levels of pentosidine in body fluids of RA patients correlated significantly with inflammatory markers including C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), white blood cell count, and platelet count, as well as with activity of the disease, making pentosidine a potential novel RA biomarker (Takahashi et al. 1997, Miyata et al. 1998, Chen et al. 1998, 1999).

-Cartilage oligomeric matrix protein (COMP) is a non-collagenous glycoprotein that is supposed to be a marker of cartilage destruction (Neidhart et al 1997).
-Its increased levels in serum are good prognostic markers for further rapid joint destruction in patients with early RA (Forslind et al 1992).
-COMP decreases in RA patients treated with anti-TNF-α (Crnkic 2003).
-Last years, many studies focused on the analysis of anti-cyclic citrullinated peptides (anti-CCP) that are suggested to have diagnostic and prognostic utility for patients with RA (Vencovsky et al 2003, Raza et al 2005).
-Anti-CCP antibodies are strongly suggested to become a helpful new diagnostic criterion for RA that can discriminate between RA and non-RA patients in the early onset of the disease.
+Cartilage oligomeric matrix protein (COMP) is a non-collagenous glycoprotein that is supposed to be a marker of cartilage destruction (Neidhart et al. 1997).
+Its increased levels in the serum are good prognostic markers for further rapid joint destruction in patients with early RA (Forslind et al. 1992).
+COMP is decreased in RA patients treated with anti-TNF- α (Crnkic 2003).
+In recent years, many studies focused on the analysis of anti-cyclic citrullinated peptides (anti-CCP) that have been suggested to be of diagnostic and prognostic benefit for patients with RA (Vencovsky et al. 2003, Raza et al. 2005).
+Anti-CCP antibodies might become a new diagnostic criterion that can discriminate between RA and non-RA patients in the early onset of the disease.

-We have recently shown that higher serum pentosidine levels correlated significantly with marker of cartilage destruction COMP in synovial fluid from patients with knee osteoarthritis (OA) (Šenolt et al 2005).
-Because of this fact, we explored in this study the relationship of pentosidine with disease activity status, markers of inflammation, cartilage destruction, and anti-CCP antibodies in patients with established and active RA.
+We have recently shown that higher serum pentosidine levels correlated significantly with marker of cartilage destruction COMP in synovial fluid from patients with knee osteoarthritis (OA) (Šenolt et al. 2005).
+We therefore explored in the present study the relationship of pentosidine with disease activity status, markers of inflammation, cartilage destruction, and anti-CCP antibodies in patients with established and active RA.